DOLMA-NLP/PARME/readme.md

 ## Scripts

 Although it's not the main contribution of the project, we release all the scripts used for preparing the corpora, data splits and fine-tuning.
 Please note that the codes are not optimized and you might need to change directory of files (it might be easier to simply work with the datasets and the corpora, tbh!).
+Additionl codes are provided in the [utils](utils) folder (including for visualization).

 ### Corpora